 5. Tourist/Visit Visa

-This visa is for short visits for tourism or seeing family and friends.
-Tourist visas are usually arranged by airlines or hotels, while visit visas are arranged by someone living in the UAE.
+This visa is for short stays, either for tourism or visiting family and friends.
+Tourist visas are usually arranged by airlines or hotels, while visit visas are arranged by a UAE resident.

 Renewal/Extension Process: